byuweb/byu-theme-style-helpers/README.md

 so it will ideally not interfere with existing styling.

 There are some exceptions, where it is directly styling elements.
-The font-related files, for example, set fonts for headings and paragraphs and divs, etc.
+The font-related files, for example, set fonts for headings and paragraphs and divs, etc. In these cases, the files are CAPITALIZED and you should review them thoroughly before loading them on your site.